Cascadia Cup: 2017 schedule, standings and all-time winners list

+Slowly but surely, the Portland Timbers are creeping towards the second Cascadia Cup title of their MLS era.

-Wednesday's 1-1 draw between the Vancouver Whitecaps and Seattle Sounders leaves the Timbers in first place in the Pacific Northwest rivalry cup ahead of another key showdown this weekend.
-With all three teams on the equal number of games, Portland are two points ahead of Seattle and three in front of Vancouver at the moment.
+PTFC's hard-earned 1-1 draw at Seattle on Sunday maintained the Timbers' narrow lead atop the standings of the Pacific Northwest rivalry cup, leaving Portland two points ahead of Seattle and four in front of Vancouver at the moment.

 Created by the supporters of the Sounders, Whitecaps and Portland Timbers, the Cascadia Cup has been around since 2004.
 It was contested by all three teams in USL until 2009, when the Sounders made their MLS debut.
 The Whitecaps and Timbers continued battling for the Cup in the lower divisions until 2011, when both moved up into MLS, allowing the Sounders to get back in on the competition.